 9. Get lost in sunflower fields

 About 100km north of Vinh in Nghia Dan district (directions), you will find a 30 hectare sunflower field.
 It’s located along the Ho Chi Minh Trail, so it’s very possibly on your route.
 It’s quite popular with Vietnamese travelers who want to get lost among the thousands of bright yellow flowers.
-Crossing Travel has a great gallery of photos which showcase just how overwhelming the flowers are!
+Zing News has a great gallery of photos which showcase just how overwhelming the flowers are!

 10. Eat the local food